QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 where the initial value $\theta_0^R$ was computed along with other components of $\vec \mu^R, \vec \theta^R$ when we computed the Ramsey plan, and where $b_0, b_1, d_0, d_1$ are  parameters whose values we estimated with our regressions.

+In addition, we learned that  continuation values are described by the quadratic function

+$$
+v_t = g_0 + g_1 \theta_t + g_2 \theta_t^2
+$$

-We  discovered this  representation by running some carefully chosen  regressions and staring at the results, noticing that the $R^2$ of unity tell us that the fits are perfect.
+We  discovered these relationships  by running some carefully chosen  regressions and staring at the results, noticing that the $R^2$'s of unity tell us that the fits are perfect.

 We have learned something about the structure of the Ramsey problem.

-But it is challenging to say more just by using the methods and ideas that we have deployed in this lecture.
+However,  it is challenging to say more just by using the methods and ideas that we have deployed in this lecture.

 There are many other linear regressions among components of $\vec \mu^R, \theta^R$ that would also have given us perfect fits.